Hong Kong University of Science and Technology Students' Union: Services and outlets

+Student media

+The union's editorial board publishes the student journal Wings (振翅).
+The publication predates the formation of HKUSTSU by nearly a year, with its inaugural issue released on 2 December 1991, two months after the first cohort of students began their studies at HKUST.
+Upon the union's establishment, Wings became its official publication.

+Prior to 2019, around four issues of Wings were published each academic year, complemented by a subsidiary publication known as Wings High Fly Post.
+During the 2019–2020 Hong Kong protests and the subsequent suspension of face-to-face instruction, the editorial board shifted its focus to online journalism through social media platforms, and Wings is now published at irregular intervals.

 Campaigning

 After the 2014 Hong Kong protests, the union has been campaigning heavily for institutional autonomy.
 In March 2015, Andrew Liao was appointed as chairman of the Council, the supreme governing body of the HKUST, by Chief Executive CY Leung.
 As Liao was regarded as a keen supporter of Leung, the union issued a statement in opposition of the appointment on the grounds that it constituted alleged nepotism.
 In response to the union's statement, the government defended its decision as abiding by the rule of meritocracy.

 In March 2016, three motions were put to referendum, calling for the abolition of the practice of HKSAR Chief Executive being the ex-officio university chancellor, the removal of Chief Executive's power of directly appointing University Council members, and the enhancement in the proportion of elected representatives from the student, faculty and alumni bodies, respectively.
 Submitted by the union executive committee, these motions were passed and became the official stance of the union.

-In June 5, 2021, the union posted a lengthy post on Instagram denouncing vaccine mandates, creating minor controversy.
+On June 5, 2021, the union posted a lengthy post on Instagram denouncing vaccine mandates, creating minor controversy.

+Following the imposition of the 2020 Hong Kong national security law, the union realigned its campaigning priorities on campus issues, preferring constructive dialogue with the university management over voicing its opinion on societal issues due to the risk involved.